 The yearlong relationship with Rute expanded quickly from calls with Alex to calls with the chief preparator, registrar, and other colleagues on the curatorial and operational teams at the museum.
 As Klein noted, “This can’t be seen as a directive from above, but something we’re all committing to.
 It’s not just, ‘We got this grant, now we have to do this work.’
 It’s everyone recognizing they have a role to play in a bigger and important process.
 It’s informed the way we’ve proceeded, given me a way to hold my colleagues accountable (and for them to hold me accountable), and given us new tools as I build my curatorial department’s infrastructure.
 It’s been very collaborative.”

 The guide will report on more than just the numbers; it will also offer stories about choices and collaborations from institutions across Europe and North America so that there is a baseline for future decision-making.
 “I don’t think we’ll be able—or want—to say that it’s a carbon-neutral show,” Klein says.
 “But we also made really specific changes that I hope will continue with future exhibitions.
 The program has opened the door and made it possible for me to bring to the table wider infrastructural possibilities.”
-Indeed, the Teiger grant money will be used to kickstart the transition to LED lighting in The Contemporary Austin’s downtown Austin anchor, the Jones Center, and to make progress toward assessing conservation opportunities at The Contemporary’s sculpture garden.
+Indeed, the Teiger grant money will be used to kickstart the transition to LED lighting in The Contemporary Austin’s downtown Austin anchor, the Jones Center, and to start assessing conservation opportunities at Laguna Gloria, The Contemporary’s sculpture garden.
 In addition, the yearlong partnership with Rute dovetailed with the museum’s broader strategic-planning process, which created opportunities for sustainability to be more quickly brought into the center of the institutional leadership’s thinking.

 This story comes from interviews with Alexa Steiner, founder of Rute Collaborative, and Alex Klein, Head Curator and Director of Curatorial Affairs at The Contemporary Austin.